Powerful results: EPKINLY helps you achieve and sustain remission

 EPKINLY was studied in 148 patients with DLBCL who had 2 or more treatments and whose cancer returned or did not respond.

-Patients had been through a median of 3 different types of treatments (range of prior treatments was 2 to 11), such as chemotherapy, immunotherapy (uses your body's immune system to help fight cancer), stem cell transplant, and CAR T therapy (chimeric antigen receptor T cells).
+Half of the patients had tried at least 3 other treatments (number of treatments tried varied from 2 to 11), such as chemotherapy, immunotherapy (uses your body's immune system to help fight cancer), stem cell transplant, and CAR T therapy (chimeric antigen receptor T cell).

 Talk to your healthcare provider and discuss what these results could mean for you.